A Small Servo for Higher Performance

 - If you need a drive to set a machine tool (a CNC, a lathe, etc.) in motion, reduced-size servomechanisms will simplify embedding, easily fitting into tight spaces.

-- If you manufacture cameras, the miniature devices are essential to drive camera lenses to sharpen focus.
+- If you manufacture cameras, the miniature devices, such as a microservo, are essential to drive camera lenses to sharpen focus.

 - If you operate a printing press or a printer, small servos start and stop printing heads, bringing separate text lines into alignment.

-- If you need to provide automatic opening of entrance doors, miniature servomechanisms are there to enable remote control with precise settings.
+- If you need to provide automatic opening of entrance doors, a servo motor is there to enable remote control with precise settings.

 Even if your case is none of the above, small servos can prove useful for your purposes: the size-to-torque characteristic and movement accuracy are too compelling to ignore.